DAILtech/Evaluation-benchmark-MME/README.md

 ## Clone the Required Repositories for MME Evaluation Benchmark

 To streamline the use of the MME Benchmark, we have consolidated all the necessary repositories and configured them for one-button deployment.
 Follow the steps below to get started.
-We take LVLM llava as an example.
+We take LVLM LLaVA as an example.

 ### Step 1: Directory Setup